KafuiG/CMU_Coursework/CritiquebyDesign.md

 **Question 7.
 What does not work?**
   - "Its hard to connect the demand to year amounts."
-  - "Change the colour scheme."
+  - "Change the color scheme."
-  - "Try and emphasis the best and wort case scenarios as an area of projection."
+  - "Try and emphasize the best and worst case scenarios as an area of projection."
   - "Include a description of the model."
   - "Change this to an area chart."

+ **Reflection and takeaway**
+I learned that people who were more familiar with energy research (i.e., experts) tended to understand the information being conveyed in the visualization very easily, and as a result, did not pay much attention to other details.
+Less informed audiences needed to rely on the details to understand the information being communicated in the chart.
+As such, these audiences made more helpful recommendations about improving the visualization than their expert counterparts.
 ## Step 5: build your solution
+<div class="flourish-embed flourish-chart" data-src="visualisation/8639614"><script src="https://public.flourish.studio/resources/embed.js"></script></div>